wp-plugins/si-contact-form/readme.txt

 Contributors: Mike Challis
 Author URI: http://www.642weather.com/weather/scripts.php
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6105441
-Tags: akismet, captcha, comment, comments, anti-spam, security, multilingual Requires at least: 2.6
+Tags: akismet, captcha, comment, comments, login, anti-spam, security, multilingual, buddypress, wpmu, wordpressmu Requires at least: 2.6
 Tested up to: 2.8.4
 Stable tag: trunk

-Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, or both.
+Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, login, or all.
+Also is fully WPMU and BuddyPress compatible.

 == Description ==

-Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, or both.
+Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, login, or all.
-In order to post comments, users will have to type in the phrase shown on the image.
+In order to post comments or regiser, users will have to type in the phrase shown on the image.
 This prevents spam from automated bots.
 Adds security.
 Works great with Akismet.
+Also is fully WPMU and BuddyPress compatible.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-captcha.php)